fox-it/dissect/README.md

 # dissect

+Dissect is a digital forensics & incident response framework and toolset that allows you to quickly access and analyse forensic artefacts from various disk and file formats, developed by Fox-IT (part of NCC Group).

 This project is a meta package, it will install all other Dissect modules with the right combination of versions.
 For more information, please see [the documentation](https://docs.dissect.tools/).

 ## What is Dissect?

-Dissect is an incident response framework build from various parsers and implementations of file formats, developed by Fox-IT.
+Dissect is an incident response framework build from various parsers and implementations of file formats.
 Tying this all together, Dissect allows you to work with tools named `target-query` and `target-shell` to quickly gain access to forensic artefacts, such as Runkeys, Prefetch files, and Windows Event Logs, just to name a few!

 **Singular approach**